Causal inference methods for combining randomized trials and observational studies: a review: Application: Effect of Tranexamic Acid

 \subsubsection{Analyses}

-\paragraph{Notations and estimator details.} We use two consistent ATE estimators from the CRASH-3 data, namely the difference in mean estimator (\texttt{Difference in means}; Section \ref{sec:rctonly}) and the difference in conditional mean relying on OLS (\texttt{Difference in conditional means}). \modif{We also present the results from the purely observational study outlined earlier: AIPW coupled with multiple imputation (\texttt{MI AIPW}) and AIPW based on nuisance parameters estimated via generalized random forest (\texttt{GRF AIPW}).}
+\paragraph{Notations and estimator details.} We use two consistent ATE estimators from the CRASH-3 data, namely the difference in mean estimator (\texttt{Difference in means}; Section \ref{sec:rctonly}) and the difference in conditional mean relying on OLS (\texttt{Difference in conditional means}). \modif{We also present the results from the purely observational study outlined earlier: AIPW coupled with multiple imputation (\texttt{MI AIPW}) and AIPW based on nuisance parameters estimated via generalized random forest (\texttt{GRF AIPW}) that can directly handle missing values when needed with missing incorporated in attribute strategy.}

 To generalize the ATE to the target population, we apply the estimators discussed in this review \modif{while implementing strategies to handle the missing values.
 The resulting estimators are presented in Table~\ref{tab:estimators-with-missings}.}